Core Pillars of Service

 Peer Support

-The Peer Support Pillar is designed to provide opportunities for people with disabilities to share their knowledge and lived experiences.
-We recognize a peer as an individual who has had a similar or common experience and is willing to share the lessons they’ve learned.
-Peer Support also encourages individuals to develop leadership skills, and gives assistance to individuals in exercising their rights and responsibilities.
-Peer Support encompasses Member Centres to rely on the lived and shared experiences of persons with disabilities to be involved with program and service development.
+Peer Support provides opportunities for people with disabilities to share their knowledge and lived experiences with one another.
+We recognize a peer as an individual who has had a similar or common experience and is willing to share the lessons they've learned.
+Peer Support also encourages individuals to develop leadership skills, and fosters assistance to individuals in exercising their rights and responsibilities.
+Peer Support expects member IL centres to rely on the lived and shared experiences of persons with disabilities to be involved with program and service development.

 Principles: